Eidetic (film)

-Eidetic (stylized as EIDETIC) is a 2016 Sri Lankan action/thriller short film written, produced and directed by Akash Sunethkumara.
-It was created as part of the director's MA thesis and is known for being the first Sri Lankan short film to be screened at the San Diego Comic-Con's International Independent Film Festival, in 2017.
+Eidetic (stylized as EIDETIC) is a 2016 Sri Lankan action thriller short film written, produced and directed by Akash Sunethkumara.
+It was created as part of the director's MA thesis and is known for being the first Sri Lankan short film to be screened at San Diego Comic-Con's Independent Film Festival, in 2017.

 Plot

-The film opens in medias res with Tasha, a 22-year-old Eidetic, recounting the events of the film while she is in hospital.
+The film opens in medias res with Tasha, a 22-year-old woman with eidetic memory, recounting the events of the film while she is in hospital.
 She is being interrogated by 'The Lady', a mysterious woman, who accuses her of not completing the task she was allocated; to find an Eidetic man with an origami cat tattoo on his forearm.
 A flashback shows The Lady hiring Tasha for the job after promising to save her mother who is suffering from a terminal illness.
 Tasha tortures people who might potentially know where The Man is, eventually leading her to almost commit suicide out of regret but does not as she cannot lose her mother after having lost her father and brother to the Indian Ocean tsunami in 2004.

 The Lady reveals that she knows Tasha came into contact with the 'Man'.
 Tasha says that she followed him to his hideouts but that he was always several steps ahead of her, leaving origami cat figures with messages taunting her.
 Using her Eidetic memory, Tasha recounts that the smell of iced cappuccino and a tissue from a coffee shop were present in one of his hideouts.
 At the coffee shop, she identifies him using his tattoo and texts the Lady who tells her that she is sending backup.
 Tasha follows the Man into an alleyway where he surprises her by uttering her name and disappears after an oncoming car momentarily distracts her.